 Camp de Benneville Pines is tranquil mountain retreat, a place where you can commune with nature and find the solitude of a mountain glen.
 We offer a place to contemplate and to explore your own spiritual path alone and also with others, as you wish.
 It also a place to bask in the warmth of a welcoming community of peers.

 Camp de Benneville Pines: 2021 Fundraising Goal

 Please view the Camp de Benneville Pines video to better understand the 2021 Fundraising Goal to cover fixed costs and the additional costs of erosion mitigation effort after last year's fire.

-Each fall, we join with 2 nearby OCUUC congregations to have a weekend retreat at our UU Camp 1/2 hour from Redlands and on the way to Big Bear Lake.
-The camp is affordable and we have a great time.
+Every October, we join with 2 nearby OCUUC congregations to have a weekend retreat at our UU Camp 1/2 hour from Redlands and on the way to Big Bear Lake.
+The camp is affordable, and we have a great time.

 Camp de Benneville Pines is our beautiful UU camp in the San Bernardino Mountains.
 OCUUC, Tapestry UU Congregation, of Lake Forest, and the UU Fellowship of Laguna Beach share this camp weekend together.
 We had a wonderful weekend last year, sharing interactions and activities at camp.
 These events help bring us all closer together.
 Our UU district camp has steadily grown.
 Experiencing the mountains and forest is satisfying, and interaction with members from other churches and fellowships enriches the experience.